 Facts about Ground Hornets & Getting Rid of Them

-Particularly widespread in Southern New England and other areas east of the Continental Divide, the ground hornet is a predatory insect scientifically named Sphecius speciosus.
+The ground hornet is a predatory insect scientifically named Sphecius speciosus.
 The common name of ground hornets is a bit of a misnomer, as the insects are actually a species of digger wasp belonging to the family Crabronidae.
 Also known as cicada killers, ground hornets rank among the largest digger wasps found in the United States.
 Unlike social varieties of stinging insects that form large colonies in nests or hives, the ground hornet is categorized as a solitary wasp and digs burrows individually.
 The insects naturally control the local cicada population and typically exhibit docile behavior unless threatened.
-Nevertheless, the ground hornet sometimes becomes a pest when large numbers of the digger wasp construct burrows and nest beside each other in the yards of New England homeowners.
+Nevertheless, the ground hornet sometimes becomes a pest when large numbers of the digger wasp construct burrows and nest beside each other in the yards of homeowners.

 Appearance & Identification